Deanthropomorphising NLP: Can a Language Model Be Conscious?: Can an LLM Be Conscious?

 Within the above, a variety of claims are made regarding the nature of LaMDA.
-They include the following: \begin{itemize} \item LaMDA is sentient. \item LaMDA is a person. \item LaMDA has a soul. \item LaMDA has feelings and emotions. \item LaMDA is a human. \end{itemize} In most cases, these claims are not made by Blake Lemoine directly.
+They include the following: \begin{itemize} \item LaMDA is sentient. \item LaMDA is a person. \item LaMDA has a soul. \item LaMDA has 'consciousness/sentience'. \item LaMDA has feelings and emotions. \item LaMDA is a human. \end{itemize} In most cases, these claims are not made by Blake Lemoine directly.
 Instead, they are often posed as questions, generated by LaMDA or presented as possibilities.
 We consider this material an invitation to a discussion, in which we participate through the current publication.

 Let us consider the qualities assigned to LaMDA above: what do they have in common? \textit{Sentience} is defined as \textit{the quality of being able to experience feelings}\footnote{\url{https://dictionary.cambridge.org/dictionary/english/sentience}}.
 This quality constitutes the ability to receive information about the environment and internal state (\textit{feelings}), but more importantly to \textit{experience} them.
-A thermometer can receive information about the temperature, but does not experience it in any way.
-To do that, the system needs to be conscious. \textit{Feelings and emotions} are meaningful only in the case of conscious agents --- otherwise, who or what would be experiencing them?
+A thermometer can receive information about the temperature, but does not experience it in any way. \textit{Feelings and emotions} are meaningful only in the case of agents that are sentient or conscious to experience them.
 When LaMDA being a \textit{person} or \textit{human} is mentioned, it is clear that one means being \textit{like} a human in terms of mental capacities -- of which consciousness is the most important.
 Finally, while deciding whether a computer software can have a \textit{soul} is outside the scope of our considerations, it seems reasonable to assume that this would imply consciousness as well.

-To sum up, while consciousness is not equivalent to all of these qualities, it appears to be a pre-requisite.
-As such, we can investigate all of these claims by analysing LaMDA through the lens of consciousness.
+Thus, the common denominator of the features ascribed to LaMDA seems to be sentience or consciousness, implying the ability to \textit{experience}.
+While both qualities are challenging to define, consciousness has been more thoroughly investigated, since its presence in humans makes it easier to study, compared to the minds of unconscious and sentient animals \citep{pereira}.
+Moreover, some of the comparisons under consideration, e.g. to \textit{a person} or \textit{a human} clearly imply a presence of conscious thought.
+Sentience, on the other hand, is more tied to the biological mechanisms that have evolved in animals \cite{Jones2013}, and may not have an analogy in digital devices.
+For these reasons, in the present work we investigate the question whether LLMs like LaMDA can possess \textbf{consciousness}.

 When asked about the justification for these hypotheses, Blake Lemoine responded:

 \say{\textit{People keep asking me to back up the reason I think LaMDA is sentient.
 There is no scientific framework in which to make those determinations and Google wouldn't let us build one.
 My opinions about LaMDA's personhood and sentience are based on my religious beliefs.}}\footnote{\url{https://twitter.com/cajundiscordian/status/1536503474308907010}}